-As of December 31, 2021, we had aggregate outstanding debt of \$2,084 million.
+As of December 31, 2022, we had aggregate outstanding debt of \$2,077 million.
 We may incur additional indebtedness in the future, which may magnify the potential impacts of the risks related to our debt.
 Our debt instruments contain restrictions, covenants and events of default that, among other things, could limit our ability to respond to changing business and economic conditions; take advantage of business opportunities; incur or guarantee additional debt; pay dividends or make distributions or repurchases; make investments or acquisitions; sell, transfer or otherwise dispose of certain assets; create liens; consolidate or merge; enter into transactions with affiliates; and prepay and repurchase or redeem certain indebtedness.
 Failure to meet our payment obligations or comply with other financial covenants could result in a default and acceleration of the underlying debt and under other debt instruments that contain cross-default provisions.

 In order to reduce or hedge our financial exposure to the effects of currency and interest rate fluctuations, we may use financial instruments, such as hedging transactions.
 Changes in interest rates may adversely affect our financing costs and/or change the market value of our hedging transactions.
 Any failure or non-performance of counterparties under our hedging transactions could result in losses.
+Changes in interest rates may also adversely change the market value of our hedging transactions and may adversely affect financing costs.
+While a significant portion of our debt is effectively at a fixed rate of interest and our nearest maturity is not until 2025, an increase in financing cost due to increased interest rates may hinder our efforts to expand our franchisee footprint, which could adversely affect our cash flows and business.

 The London Interbank Offered Rate ("LIBOR") is expected to no longer be available after June 30, 2023 for the primary U.S. dollar LIBOR settings used by the Company.
-Our credit facility gives us the option to use LIBOR as a funding benchmark and our interest rate swaps are based on the one-month U.S. dollar LIBOR, but also allows us and the administrative agent to replace LIBOR with an alternative benchmark rate, subject to the right of the majority of the lenders to object thereto, as set forth in the credit facility.
+Our credit facility gives us the option to use LIBOR as a funding benchmark, but also allows us and the administrative agent to replace LIBOR with an alternative benchmark rate, subject to the right of the majority of the lenders to object thereto, as set forth in the credit facility.
+In April 2022, we amended our credit facility to change the applicable rate benchmark from LIBOR to Term Secured Overnight Financing Rate ("SOFR") for our revolver and term loan A. Our term loan B is still based on LIBOR and will need to be modified by June 30, 2023.
+Our interest rate swaps are also based on the one-month U.S. dollar LIBOR.
 The International Swaps and Derivatives Association has issued terms that can be applied to determine the alternative reference rates under swap transactions and the timing of the switch to such alternatives.